Skip to main content

 How we estimate your tuition cost:

-We look at the cost per credit multiplied by the number of credits you need to earn for a master's degree.
+We look at the cost per credit multiplied by the number of credits you need to earn for an associate degree.
 Most associate degrees require 60 credits.
 SNHU allows you to transfer in up to 45 credits, requiring a minimum of 15 credits to be taken at SNHU.
 This is only a tuition estimator and doesn't account for other fees that may be associated with your program of choice.

 Career Outlook What can I do with an online associate degree in information technology?